|For most of

 'Broad gravel walks have been formed, the gully which once disfigured the scene has been planted and a pretty miniature cascade formed therein.'

 Over this cascade, in fact, flowed a large portion of the sewage of East Melbourne.
 The rock-work became so badly infested with rats that the area was 'enclosed by a strong fence of wire netting' and strychnine baits were laid.
 The increasingly foul flow along the creek became a matter of public scandal that got intermittent attention in the press for the next half century.
 Foul or not, it was used as the principal source of irrigating water on the western side of the Gardens for many years.

 In 1864, as a measure to improve night-time security, a small Tudor style gate-keeper's lodge was built at the south-west corner.
 Sinclair moved here with his young family.
 (This spot proved to be flood prone, and the lodge was demolished in 1907.)
-The neo-classical band pavilion near the Grey Street entry was also built in 1862, and the brick cottage on the main walk, two years later.
+The neo-classical band pavilion near the Grey Street entry was also built in 1864, and the brick cottage on the main walk, two years later in 1866.
 This is known today as Sinclair's Cottage although he may never have lived there.
 Later in the century it was sometimes referred to as the Curator's Cottage, and it may have been built for Bickford.

 Keeping them painted and repaired was a constant worry.
 When, in 1909, a contractor tendered to repair them he inventories 42 items, all draped figures after antique models, and almost all made from cement.
 His list did not include the many fountains and masonry urns spotted around.
 Most of these figures had suffered grievously from the attentions of vandals, as for example:

 'No. 31.
 Discus thrower, large cement f., left arm missing with the discus, the right arm has a broken wrist, one finger is missing - 9 pounds 10 shillings'.